splunk/public-o11y-docs/gdi/private-connectivity/aws-privatelink.rst

 5. Select the VPC in which you want to create the endpoint.

-6. Choose the subnet or subnets within the VPC where the endpoint will reside.
+6. Select the subnet or subnets within the VPC where the endpoint will reside.
 Make sure to select the subnets from the appropriate availability zones.

 7. Set the IP address type to ``IPv4``.